bugsnag/bugsnag-php/README.md

 ---------------------------------------------

-You can easily tell Bugsnag about non-fatal or caught exceptions by calling `$bugsnag->notifyException`:
+You can easily tell Bugsnag about non-fatal or caught exceptions by calling `notifyException`:

 ```php
 $bugsnag->notifyException(new Exception("Something bad happened"));
 ```

-You can also send custom errors to Bugsnag with `Bugsnag.notifyError`:
+You can also send custom errors to Bugsnag with `notifyError`:

 ```php
 $bugsnag->notifyError("ErrorType", "Something bad happened here too");